-Prospective adopters will “meet” cats online instead of in person.
-We are including photos, bios, and videos to help you get to know the cats as much as possible.
+CAT’s Shelter: Prospective adopters will “meet” cats online instead of in person.
+We are including photos, bios, and videos on their profile to help you get to know them as much as possible.
 For any animal listed as available for adoption on CAT’s website, you can click their photo and then click the “Apply to Adopt” button to submit an application for that cat.
 (At this time, we do not have a general application option.)

 Foster Homes: To see kittens available for pre-adoption or adoption from foster care, please check our Kittens in Foster List.
 To inquire about adopting a pet from foster care, you will contact the foster parent directly using the information provided in the pet’s online profile.
 If it’s a good fit and the cat/kitten is still available, the foster parent will direct you how to apply for adoption.

-What happens when I submit an application online?
+What happens after I submit an application online?

 If your application is approved and no other applicants are ahead of you, we will contact you to schedule an online adoption counseling session.